ssire/case-tracker-manual/doc/supergrid-spec.md

 </Form>
 ```

+Everything between the `Verbatim` and the `Modals` elements define the **Grid section**, it defines the formular visual content.

 The `Commands`, `Bindings`, `Plugins` and `Hints` sections bind objects with user interface elements declared in the previous sections using the key pattern.

 ### The `@Key` pattern

-Most of the objects declared in Bindings, Commands, Hints or Plugins sections are hosted on a user interface element declared somewhere else in the formular specification (e.g. a *Plugin* is set on a *Field*).
-The association between the host user interface element and the object works with a common `@Key` attribute :
+Elements declared in the `Bindings`, `Commands`, `Hints` or `Plugins` sections are hosted on a user interface element declared in the Grid section (e.g. a *Plugin* is set on a *Field*).
+The association works with a common `@Key` attribute :

 * the host element defines its own `@Key`
 * the associated object targets the host with a similar `@Key`
 * some objects also support a `@Prefix` attribute to target all the hosts with a key starting with the prefix

+A key may not be unique in a given formular to share some declarations.

-Note that a *current limitation* is that two keys set on two host elements should not be mutually inclusive (i.e. part of the other)!
+*Current limitation*: two keys set on two host elements should not be mutually inclusive (i.e. part of the other)!

-Note that a key may not be unique in a given formular to share some declarations.

 ### Common attributes